Enabledus/phishing_domains/README.md

 **Domains** is like the usual filters you've seen before.
 It has got a list of tracking domains that it blocks.

-**Fuck off filters** focuses on blocking as many tracking attempts as possible, in exchange of breaking most sites.
+**Fuck off filters** (OUTDATED) focuses on blocking as many tracking attempts as possible, in exchange of breaking most sites.

 **Crawled** is a compilation of crawled filters that we've found while crawling the web for trackers

+**Speed Up** Focuses on website speed.
+If you're on a slow connection or a limited data plan, then this filter is for you.
 ### Coming soon

 **Phishing** is a list of known phishing domains that is update regularly.